jremington/newTC1/README.md

 # newTC1
-Replacement for nerdaqII seismomenter code for DIY TC1-like seismometers (for construction notes see
+Replacement for nerdaqII seismomenter code for DIY TC1-like seismometers.
+For seismometer construction notes see

 https://www.boisestate.edu/eslab/building-a-tc1-system/construction-of-the-tc1/